Zymergen: Ginkgo Sale and 56% Trust Recovery

 Hyaline Failure, Securities Litigation, and Cash Burn

 Claire Smith stated in the First Day Declaration that Zymergen had not commercialized products as of early 2021, later concluded the Hyaline opportunity was weaker than expected, and disclosed those issues in August 2021.
-The IPO registration statement had estimated a "trillion-dollar opportunity" across 20 industries for Zymergen's platform; that opportunity fizzled within months of the offering.
+The IPO registration statement had estimated a "trillion-dollar opportunity" across 20 industries for Zymergen's platform.
 By November 2021, the company discontinued Hyaline and other pipeline products and cut approximately 220 positions.
+Over the 14 months before filing, the debtors terminated 323 positions as they sought to reduce cash burn.

-Securities litigation and SEC matters.
+Securities litigation.
 The post-IPO disclosures triggered a securities class action, a derivative action, and a separate lawsuit by Fortis Advisors tied to stock consideration in the Lodo Therapeutics acquisition.
 In August 2024, Judge P. Casey Pitts of the U.S. District Court for the Northern District of California allowed fraud claims to advance against SoftBank Group Corp. units (SB Investment Advisers (US) Inc.), DCVC Management Co., True Venture Management LLC, and their associated funds, ruling that investors adequately alleged those venture capital firms controlled Zymergen in the lead-up to the IPO.
 The First Day Declaration states that the company also continued to defend SEC-related matters through the petition date, and those proceedings remained live through post-confirmation administration.
-Over the 14 months before filing, the debtors terminated 323 positions as they sought to reduce cash burn.
+In March 2026, Goldman Sachs, JPMorgan, and Bank of America agreed to pay $125 million to settle the IPO investor class action, pending court approval.

 Strategic alternatives.
 The First Day Declaration states that management and the board evaluated three alternatives in late 2021 and early 2022: a sale of Zymergen, a carve-out or financing and separation of the automation business, and continuing as a standalone company with a financing raise.
 The board chose a sale as the primary path while exploring all three in parallel.
 The declaration describes an extended marketing process that ultimately did not yield a going-concern transaction at acceptable terms before the company's cash position forced the chapter 11 filing.